Originally published on April 16, 2019, updated April 12, 2023

 - Get tips to grow your business.

-Copycats, replicas and knock-offs may not be able to reproduce the quality of the original, but they can still take money out of the creator’s hands.
+Copycats, replicas, and knock-offs may not be able to reproduce the quality of the original, but they can still take money out of the creator’s hands.
 Counterfeit products on the Amazon marketplace have gotten so bad that the marketplace is currently in the process of unveiling a new counter-counterfeiting initiative.
 It’s called Project Zero, and the goal is to reduce the amount of counterfeit products on the Amazon marketplace to zero.

 So what’s new about Project Zero, and how do Amazon sellers fit in?
 Below, we’ll cover everything you need to know.

 The first, and perhaps most proactive strategy, is to scan Amazon stores using more sophisticated protections.
-New machine-learning technology (combined with data from sellers, which is discussed below) fuels the regular scans, which can cover 5 billion product listings per day.
+New machine-learning technology (combined with data from sellers, which is discussed below) fuels regular scans, which can cover 5 billion product listings per day.
 According to Amazon, these scans identify and stop 100x as many counterfeit products as the previous method of responding to individual reports.

 Rather than fighting product fraud on their own, Amazon is enlisting the help of the sellers to protect themselves.
 A new self-service removal tool allows participating sellers to flag and remove counterfeit products, rather than wait for Amazon representatives to review a case.